NektariaVer/---------/README.md

     ```

 ## Application

-Finally, you can run the project:
+Finally, you can run the project to the initial folder:

 1. Start the server:
     ```bash